Ayanleaideed/Natural-Language-to-SQL/README.md

 ---

 <p align="center">
-  Made with ❤️ by Ayanle Aideed
+  Built with ☕ and 🤬 (debugging) by Ayanle Aideed
 </p>